 Credit: Matt Payne Photography

-To plan your visit to Colorado Springs and discover more mountaintops, parks, & trails click here.
+To discover more mountaintops, parks, & trails near Colorado Springs, click here.